-NURS 4173 Practicum: Long Term Health Care 3, Fall A clinical practicum focusing on application of the nursing process to complexities of long term care for individuals and families across the lifespan.
-NURS 4213 Practicum: Community as Client 3, Fall A clinical course that focuses on the nursing care of populations of clients in the community.
-Prerequisite: NURS 4134 or concurrent enrollment.
-Additional fee required.
-NURS 4223 Practicum: Management 3, Spring A clinical course that focuses on the role of the professional nurse in managing nursing care delivery within the health system.
-Prerequisites: NURS 4043 and NURS 4143; or concurrent enrollment.
-Additional fee required.
-NURS 4242 Practicum: Complex Care 2 A clinical course that focuses on the role of the professional nurse in providing nursing care to complex clients.
-Prerequisites: NURS 4043 and NURS 4143; or concurrent enrollment.
-Additional fee required.
-NURS 4282 Extern Practicum II 2, Fall A clinical practicum in which students work with a nurse preceptor.
-Additional seminars focus on the issues related to the practice of professional nursing.
-A continuation of Extern Practicum I. NURS 4329 Advanced Topics in Nursing 1 to 4, On Demand An advanced course in a selected area of Nursing.
+NURS 4329 Advanced Topics in Nursing 1 to 4, On Demand An advanced course in a selected area of Nursing.
 Not for independent study.
-Prerequisite: junior standing.
-NURS 4343 Practicum: Independent Project Spring A clinical course focusing on the development in the roles of the professional nurse.
+Additional fee may be required.
+Prerequisite: junior standing and admission to School of Nursing.
+NURS 4343 Practicum: Independent Project3, SpringA clinical course focusing on the development in the roles of the professional nurse.
 In a selected health care agency, the student develops a nursing job description based on an assessment of that agency.
 Prerequisites: NURS 4134, NURS 4153, NURS 4173, and NURS 4213.
 Additional fee required.
-NURS 4403 Parish Nursing 3, Fall A theory course focusing on the basic knowledge essential for implementing the role of the parish nurse.
-Prerequisites: SOCI 2103, SOCI 3303 or SOCI 3513, PSYC 3333 and REL 3413.
-Students with nursing as an area of concentration or RN students.
+NURS 4403 Faith Community Nursing 3, Fall A theory course focusing on the basic knowledge essential for implementing the role of the faith community nurse.
+Prerequisite: students with nursing as an area of concentration or RN students.
 NURS 4482 Extern Practicum III 2, Spring A clinical practicum in which students work with a nurse preceptor.
 Additional seminars focus on the issues related to the practice of professional nursing.
 A continuation of Extern Practicum I and II.
-NURS 4503 Nursing Proficiency Review 3, January Term This course is required for all senior nursing students who score at or below the 50th percentile on the Nursing Proficiency Exam.
+NURS 4502 Nursing Proficiency Review 2, January Term This course is required for all senior nursing students who score at or below the 50th percentile on the Nursing Proficiency Exam.
 This course is designed to review nursing knowledge required for success on the NCLEX-RN.
 Development of test-taking skills is addressed as well as management of test anxiety.
-NURS 4601 Senior Seminar 1, Spring A seminar course which provides an opportunity for the synthesis of nursing knowledge with the knowledge acquired in the General Education Courses and the Degree Core for the nursing area of concentration.
+Prerequisite: completion of Senior I semester of Nursing curriculum.
+This course is also open to any senior nursing student.
+NURS 4601 Senior Seminar 1, Spring A seminar course which provides an opportunity for the synthesis of nursing knowledge with the knowledge acquired in the Common Core Courses and the Flex Core Courses for the nursing area of concentration.
 The focus of the course is the integration of these knowledge areas with the real world of professional nursing practice.
-Prerequisites: Concurrent or prerequisite: NURS 4043, NURS 4143, NURS 4223 and NURS 4242; or approval of the dean of the School of Nursing.
+Prerequisites: NURS 4043, NURS 4143, NURS 4223 and NURS 4242; or concurrent enrollment; or approval of the dean of the School of Nursing.
 NURS 4723 Essentials of Nursing Practice II 3, On Demand A clinical course designed to meet the learning needs of senior level students who require additional clinical experiences.
 The emphasis is on the application of the nursing process and related concepts.
 Prerequisites: senior standing and permission of the dean of the School of Nursing.
 Additional fee required.
-NURS 4803 Practicum: Parish Nursing 3, January Term A clinical course that focuses on the practice of Parish Nursing.
+NURS 4803 Practicum: Faith Community Nursing 3, January Term A clinical course that focuses on the practice of faith community nursing.
 Prerequisite: NURS 4403.
 Additional fee required.
-NURS 4859 Cross-Cultural Health Ministry 3, January Term This course is designed to provide a cross-cultural experience for beginning practitioners in health ministry.
+NURS 4859 Cross-Cultural Health Ministry 1 to 3, January Term This course is designed to provide a cross-cultural experience for beginning practitioners in health ministry.
 This is a community oriented practicum course which focuses on the application of the nursing process within the community.
 Using group process, target populations will be identified and interventions planned, implemented and evaluated.
 Additional fee required.
-Prerequisite: senior standing.
+Prerequisite: completion of Senior I semester of Nursing curriculum.
+NURS 4901 NCLEX Preparation1, SpringThis course is required for all nursing students who have completed NURS 4503 NursingProficiency Review.
+The purpose of this course is to implement the study plan designed in the previous course.
+Prerequisite: concurrently enrolled in Senior II courses.
+Students must make a C or higher in order to graduate.
 NURS 4999 Independent Study in Nursing 1 to 4 Independent study for juniors and seniors with at least a B average in Nursing.
+Additional fee may be required.
 Prerequisites: approval of the dean and completion of a 4999 Independent Study form.